Limited offer: Get 80% off your first year. Auto-applied at checkout.See pricing Promotion details unavailable.

 HIPAA Compliance Software Pricing for Small Clinics

-How small clinics should compare flat per-clinic pricing with per-seat tools that require higher tiers or enterprise contracts for HIPAA workflows.
+How small clinics should compare current pricing with per-seat tools that require higher tiers or enterprise contracts for HIPAA workflows.

 Small clinics often compare a compliant platform to a generic tool’s lowest public tier.
 That comparison is misleading.